Esper89/Subnautica-TerrainPatcher/README.md

 ## Library Usage

 The following is for modders who want to use Terrain Patcher in your mod.
-Keep in mind that if your mod uses Terrain Patcher, anyone using your mod needs to have Terrain Patcher installed.
+Keep in mind that if your mod uses Terrain Patcher, anyone using your mod needs to have Terrain Patcher installed to see your terrain changes.

 ### Patch Loading